 - Include family and friends.
 Arrange a “meet the family” group call for your virtual team.
 Ask your remote team to bring their kids, spouses, and pets to the meeting.
 It’ll help you get to know each other even more.

 How can you do this?
 Dedicate a virtual workspace that allows employees to collaborate remotely.
-Not only is it great for relationship building, but you can also plan out group projects.
+It is great for relationship building, and you can also plan group projects.

 Equip your team with the right tech

 You’ve got the techniques you need to run a tight ship for your remote company.
 You know how to overcome common challenges and run productive meetings that don’t waste everyone’s time.

 But a team is only as good as the tools they use.
 You must make it easy for your remote staff to stay in contact.

 Make that more accessible with a small business phone system.
 It’ll keep your remote team on the same page.
 It’s the best way to keep your business open for customers and get more work done.